Implementation Readiness Assessment

 Requirement Ocean economic accounts Ecosystem extent accounts Ecosystem condition accounts Ecosystem service flow accounts Ecosystem asset accounts Social and governance accounts

-Inter-agency coordination Basic: NSO + fisheries/maritime agencies Moderate: environment agency + geospatial agency + marine research High: environment agency + multiple research institutions + monitoring agencies High: NSO + environment + sectoral agencies (fisheries, tourism, water) High: all of the above High: NSO + governance + community development agencies
+Inter-agency coordination NSO + fisheries/maritime agencies (pilot-compilation level coordination) Environment agency + geospatial agency + marine research (pilot-compilation level) Environment agency + multiple research institutions + monitoring agencies (regular-compilation level) NSO + environment + sectoral agencies (fisheries, tourism, water) (regular-compilation level) All of the above (regular-compilation level) NSO + governance + community development agencies (regular-compilation level)

 Data-sharing agreements Standard statistical data sharing Geospatial data licensing + research data access Research data sharing + monitoring network agreements Cross-domain agreements spanning environment and economic agencies Comprehensive agreements covering all data sources Agreements with governance and community organisations

-Budget commitment Marginal additional cost if SNA exists Moderate: geospatial data acquisition, mapping Moderate to high: field monitoring, laboratory analysis Moderate: modelling, valuation expertise Moderate: builds on service flow and condition accounts Moderate: survey instruments, community engagement
+Budget commitment Low (marginal if SNA infrastructure exists; moderate otherwise) Moderate: geospatial data acquisition, mapping Moderate to high: field monitoring, laboratory analysis Moderate: modelling, valuation expertise Moderate: builds on service flow and condition accounts Moderate: survey instruments, community engagement

 Legal/mandate basis Statistics Act (typically sufficient) Environmental legislation + statistics mandate Environmental monitoring legislation Cross-cutting mandate desirable Cross-cutting mandate desirable Social statistics mandate + governance assessment framework